Play music as you read.....

 Three men were burnt along with Bland.
 One of them was a local man, Nicholas Shetterden, who had been imprisoned for a number of months for preaching Protestant doctrines.
 In a farewell letter to his Mother, written the day before he was burnt, he pleaded with her to ‘beware of the great idolatry and the blasphemous mass’, and to follow God’s word, trusting in Christ for salvation.

-The memorial erected at the Martyrs’ Field Road, Canterbury to the memory of the forty-one Kentish martyrs was unveiled on Saturday 10 June 1899 by Lord George Hamilton MP.
+The memorial erected at the Martyrs’ Field Road, Canterbury to the memory of the forty-one Kentish martyrs was unveiled on Saturday 10 June 1899 by Lord George Hamilton MP (first image below).
 The proceedings were chaired by the Dean of Canterbury, Dean Farrar, in the presence of the mayor and a large attendance of the public, including a number of MPs and clergy.
 The Protestant Alliance was represented by Mr Henry Fowler and Mr D S Hyslop of the Parent Society, and by representatives from the Dover, Margate, Ramsgate, Sittingbourne and Whitstable branches.

 The inscription on the monument reads: